NasraDiriye/Flight-departure-delay-prediction/README.md

 ### Introduction

-This project aims to predict the probability of a flight being delayed by more than 15 minutes based on feature such as Month, DayOfWeek, CRSDepTime, Origin, and Distance.
-A Bayesian logistic regression model is used to estimate how these features influence the likelihood of a delay.
-The model utilizes MCMC sampling to estimate the relationships between the predictors and the delay.
-This approach demonstrates the value of Bayesian methods in providing both predictions and uncertainty estimates, offering useful insights for airlines to improve operations and customer service.
+This project uses Bayesian inference to predict flight delays at PIT airport in 2006.
+The model considers features like month, day of the week, scheduled departure time, origin, and distance.
+By using MCMC sampling, it estimates the probability of a flight being delayed by more than 15 minutes and provides insights into the factors influencing delays, potentially aiding airlines in improving operations and customer service.